turingschool/curriculum/source/projects/sales_engine.markdown

 Your code needs to be organized as follows:

 * All classes are inside a namespace named `SalesEngine`
+* Following convention, your root folder might not have any Ruby files.
+You might optionally create a `runner.rb` class that you use for experimenting.
-* The root folder of your project has only one Ruby file, `sales_engine.rb` which provides at least the `SalesEngine.startup` mentioned below.
+* The `lib` folder of your project has only one Ruby file, `sales_engine.rb` which provides at least the `SalesEngine.startup` mentioned below.
 * All other ruby files are stored under `lib/sales_engine/`

 ### Base Expectations